vespa-engine/blog/_posts/2021-02-16-image-similarity-search.md

 [Vespa's approximate nearest neighbor search](https://docs.vespa.ai/en/approximate-nn-hnsw.html) query operator.

 We demonstrate how nearest neighbor search in an image feature vector space can be used to find similar products.
-Given an image of a product we want to find similar products, but also with the possibility to filter the returned products by inventory status, price or other real world constraints.
+Given an image of a product, we want to find similar products, but also with the possibility to filter the returned products by inventory status, price or other real world constraints.

 We'll be using the